jmangt/test-driven-puppet/modules,_profiles_and_roles.md

 Because it is good for you ;)

-When it comes to testing the pattern is useful in to main things:
+When it comes to testing, the pattern is useful in to main things:
 1. You can test the components in isolation.
 2. It creates a clear separation of responsibilities between your components.